ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Acknowledgements

 \section{Acknowledgements}

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 758892, ExoAI), from the Science and Technology Funding Council grants ST/S002634/1 and ST/T001836/1 and from the UK Space Agency grant ST/W00254X/1.
+Quentin Changeat is funded by the European Space Agency under the 2022 ESA Research Fellowship Program.
 The author thanks Ingo P. Waldmann, Giovanna Tinetti and Ahmed F. Al-Refaie for their useful recommendations and discussions.
+The authors wish to thank two anonymous referees for their useful comments.

 This work utilised resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (www.csd3.cam.ac.uk), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/P020259/1), and DiRAC funding from the Science and Technology Facilities Council (www.dirac.ac.uk).